 (a) (i) State what is meant by the memoryless property of the exponential distribution.

-(ii) Prove the memoryless property for the exponential distribution.

-- (b) Customers arrive at a bank according to a Poisson process with rate 6 customers per hour. - [2] - (ii) What is the probability that five customers arrive in the first hour after the bank opens and that three customers arrive in the second hour after the bank opens?
+[3] (ii) Prove the memoryless property for the exponential distribution.
+[6] (b) Cust cust atomers arrive at a bank according to a Poisson process with rate 6 comers per hour. (i) What is the probability that five customers arrive in the first hour after the bank opens?
+[3] (ii) Suppose it is known that five customers arrived in the first hour after the bank opened.

-(i) What is the probability that five customers arrive in the first hour after the bank opens?

-(iii) Suppose it is known that five customers arrived in the first hour after the bank opened.
 What is the probability that exactly one of the five customers arrived during the first 20 minutes?
-Justify your answer using a theorem proved in lecture.
+[8]

-© Queen Mary, University of London (2016)
+© Queen Mary, University of London (2016) Turn Over